DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -s \<path\>, --screenshots \<path\>

-Enables screenshot capturing and specifies the root directory where screenshots are saved.
+Enables screenshots and specifies the base directory where they are saved.

 ```sh
 testcafe all tests/sample-fixture.js -s screenshots